Mitt Romney fails to secure Utah GOP nomination, will face primary

 On the campaign trail in Utah, Romney has noted that he largely agrees with Trump on policy, but does not condone Trump's harsh tone on immigration, his rapid-fire insults over Twitter, or his frequent attempts at character assassination as a governing style.

+Romney said he did not know much about Kennedy's record, but he noted that they both agreed with the Utah GOP platform.
+He pointed out, however, that he has more experience working with lawmakers in Washington.

+"I think my experience in the business world; in the not-for-profit world with the Olympics and as governor, and also as a nominee for president in our party, gives me the associations that I have in Washington to get things done," he said.
+"Everybody can talk a good game.
+We're all for the same policies, but who can actually get the job done?
+And I hope to get the job done for the people of Utah."

-In November, Romney will likely face Jenny Wilson, who has attempted to frame the former Massachusetts governor as an interloper who does not understand the needs of Utah, as well as a political insider who does not represent the grassroots.
+If he wins the primary, Romney will likely face Jenny Wilson, who has attempted to frame the former Massachusetts governor as an interloper who does not understand the needs of Utah, as well as a political insider who does not represent the grassroots.

 "It's time we elect a new generation of Utah leaders who will put our interests ahead of their own ambitions," she said in a statement before the GOP convention on Saturday.